England, Scotland & Ireland in 16 days

 Today, an opportunity to relax at the Abbeyglen Castle Hotel – surrounded by trees and hills with spectacular views of the Twelve Bens Mountains as well as the sea, You'll also explore the beautifully scenic Connemara coast with a boat tour along the Killary Fjord and a drive along the spectacular Sky Drive.

 Today, you'll depart for the picturesque heritage town of Birr, developed around the Birr Castle estate of the Parsons family, the Earls of Rosse.
 Heaving with history, Birr is one of Ireland’s premier heritage towns and proud of its unique character spanning many centuries.
 The tree-lined malls and avenues of elegant houses dating from the 1800s tell a fascinating story.
 The castle itself is the home of the 7th Earl of Rosse, and is not open to the public but the award-winning gardens are.
 From Birr, continue your journey to Tullamore to learn about how whiskey is made and sample a wee dram before arriving at your hotel in Dublin for a 2-night stay.

 This morning, you'll enjoy a private-guided walking tour learning about Dublin's often calamitous history, from the days of Viking raids to the hard centuries of British occupation, to its remarkable literary legacy, to the modern city of today.
 Finish with a visit to the stunning Old Library, Trinity College, for an illuminating look at the remarkable Book of Kells, a jolt of Irish creativity that helped pull Europe out of the Dark Ages.
 The rest of your day will be free to take in some of Dublin's other world-class sights, such as the National Museum, Guinness Storehouse or Dublin Castle.

 Day 16: Dublin

-Depart for Dublin Airport and your return flight
+Depart for Dublin Airport for your return flight